rooseveltframework/roosevelt/README.md

 - Install build-essential: `sudo apt-get install build-essential`
 - You may also need to `sudo apt-get remove gyp` if you already have gyp installed.
 Ubuntu's gyp is incompatible with common JS modules.

-If you intend to use Roosevelt's default JS minifier (Closure Compiler), then you should also make sure to install the [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) as well.
-If you don't, then Roosevelt will install it as a dependency of your app which will bloat the size of your app by several tens of megabytes.

 Once you have a sane developmemt environment, you can proceed with the standard install procedure below.